 The APCD’s Carl Moyer / AB617 and FARMER Incentive Programs provides funding to help pay for projects that reduce heavy-duty diesel engine emissions prior to any regulatory requirement.
-Applicants may qualify for grants totaling up to $500,000, subject to cost effectiveness limits and other requirements of the program.
+Applicants may qualify for grants totaling up to $150,000 (applicants can only have $300,000 in active grants at one time- including historical active grants), subject to cost effectiveness limits and other requirements of the program.

 Eligible project categories include:

-Agricultural Equipment Repowers and Retrofits of off-road equipment such as irrigation engines, tractors, and mobile construction equipment
+• Agricultural Equipment Repowers and Retrofits of off-road equipment such as irrigation engines, and tractors.

 A Carl Moyer Program Overview, application materials and program support material are provided below: